carerix/Cx-WP-Plugin/README.md

 2. On Set Feed Source Parameters Add `medium=web` and as parameter behind `/cxtools/wp_feed.php?`
 3. You now have several job feeds, jobs are created as separate jobs in the'd really rather know categories.
 The page is created only displays the jobs with the medium 'and web.

-_____________

-## Diagnostics (since v3.0.0)

-The jobs synchronizing process will be fully handled by the REST API.
-The diagnostics tool (**Wordpress Dashboard** → **Carerix** → **Settings** → **Tab Diagnostics**) will help you find possible inconsistencies between published vacancies in your Carerix system and the vacancies that are retrieved by your Wordpress site.

-You can review the 'active job publications' but also the available 'medium codes'.
-* General plugin (version) information (Active mediums, Open application found, etc)
-* Active job publications (synced from Carerix, with Pub ID, Title, start date, Visibility sensitive data)
-* Available mediums (in Carerix)

----

-# 🔴 4.
-Advanced Features (Optional)

-* For developers or experienced users, this section can cover:
-    * Hooks and filters used by the plugin.
-    * Custom functions available.
-    * Integration with other plugins or WordPress APIs.

----

 ## Special jobs
 🔴 CHECKEN \